Apps to upload photos without losing quality to Facebook

 Create a PNG-24 file

-You may also be interested in reading about: How to Transfer Followers from One Facebook Page to Another
+You might also be interested in reading about: How to Transfer Followers from One Facebook Page to Another

-WARNING:We would like to remind you that Facebook is not the best place to display your photos if you absolutely want them to not suffer any visible degradation… The tips presented in this article aim to limit the loss of image quality. but you must keep in mind that With Facebook, your images will almost systematically undergo compression which will cause a more or less visible degradation of your image.
-Even the “High Quality” option present in albums will not change anything.
-In any case, this is the situation at the time of writing this article.
+WARNING : We'd like to remind you that Facebook isn't the best place to display your photos if you absolutely want to avoid any visible degradation.
+The tips presented in this article aim to limit image quality loss, but you should keep in mind that with Facebook, your images will almost always be compressed, resulting in some degree of image degradation .
+Even the "High Quality" option in albums won't change anything.
+In any case, this is the situation at the time of writing.

 Conclusion